 Here are the two more groupings of music, and you can read below about why they’re labeled ‘Group 2: Session 1’ etc.:

-How to Listen to Music with Your Baby
+How to Listen to These Playlists with Your Baby

-I recommend safely setting up a stereo and playing one short playlist at a time, at very moderate to low volume, during moments like the start of naptime, or in moments relatively free from distraction when you have a ‘captive audience’.
+Play one playlist at a time, at a low volume, during moments like rocking them to sleep, or when you have a ‘captive audience’ free from distraction.

-Never use headphones on your baby because they can cause hearing even at low volumes.
+Never use headphones on your baby because they can cause hearing damage even at low volumes.

 Note: Mixcloud, the service streaming the music, also has a free app for iPhone and Android.
-Be aware when listening to Mixcloud on their website, the service auto-adds suggested music and will continue playing past the end of whatever playlist you initially started — to avoid playing music you didn’t select, click “Next” on the player, hover over each suggested playlist and click the “X”es in the right-hand corner to close.
+Unfortunately when you listen on the Mixcloud website the player will keep playing suggested music — to avoid this, click “Next” on the player, hover over each suggested playlist and click the “X”es in the right-hand corner to close.

 Choosing the Music

-Each recording is made up of short musical excerpts chosen from my home collection.
-Choosing the music I followed these general guidelines:
+Each recording is made up of short musical excerpts chosen from my home collection, keeping in mind:

 Variety